Cat Owners Comment About How to Know if it is the Right Time to Euthanize

 6. It's Never Easy

 Being a cat lover and having had many cats of my own plus the many strays I have helped thru out the years I have been faced with the difficult decision of euthanasia many times.
 It's never easy but sometimes it's the only option.
 And I believe the kindest.
 When there is no quality of life and your furbaby is suffering and no longer enjoying life it's time to say goodbye and end the pain.
 I really believe if they could talk they would thank us.
 So even though my heart breaks when they have to leave I know I've done my very best for them and send them to the bridge with love, knowing I will see them again some day.
-I do have one question for you Dr. Jon.
+I do have one question for you Dr. Debra.
 It's always bothered me that

 they are so frightened when they are taken to the vet to be put to sleep.
 Also, they are given an injection that paralizes them, which I think would be very frightening for them.
 Would it be better to give them a sedative at home and then take them to the vet?
 Is that an option?
 I would really appreciate a reply.
 Thank you so much for all your very helpful articles.
 I look forward to them every day.